 My experiences as a presenter led me to create a training series on effective presentation design.
 These sessions incorporate research-supported concepts and strategies from the world of neuroscience.
 I’ll teach you how to make better presentations by helping you develop new ways of thinking about design (even if you have little to no design experience).
 Learn more about what I can help you do on the Effective Presentation Design page.

-This is some other stuff I do
+This is some other stuff I’ve done

 This is Luna